informatics-isi-edu/chaise/docs/user-docs/chaise-config.md

      ```

  #### facetPanelDisplay
  Use this property to change the visibility of the facet panel on load.
-Currently the only supporting `open` and `closed`.
-This property expects an array of
+Currently the supported properties are `open` and `closed`.
+Both properties expect an array of
  contexts and subcontexts associated with `compact` displays. `*` may be used but will be treated the same as `compact`.
 If a context is present in both open and closed, open will take priority.
 If the current context is not mentioned in either `open` or `closed`, it will try to inherit its value from a parent context.
-Defining only one array, `open` or `closed`, will assume the other undefined property is equal to `[]`.
+Defining only one array, `open` or `closed`, will assume the other property is equal to `[]`.
    - Type: Object
    - Default behavior: The facet panel will be open in the `compact` display and closed in all others.
    - General syntax: